10/15/2013 4:26:30 PM

 The above results may seem scant for the five months of study it took to gather them but, to get this far and have the degree of certainty I have for each vocalization is what took most of the work.

 This research offers a new way of monitoring mothers and cubs and ensuring their welfare.
-By recognising the vocalizations and being able to associate them with certain behaviors, keepers may gain insight into what is happening within the den.
+By recognizing the vocalizations and being able to associate them with certain behaviors, keepers may gain insight into what is happening within the den.
 Is the mother overly stressed?
 Is the cub nursing and comfortable?
 By being able to answer these questions, the welfare of future mothers and cubs is more secure, and that is ultimately what we are all here for.